Obituary

 There are no words to express how sad it is to know you are gone.
 I want to thank you for being such a great manager, for your trust, honesty, and for your spot-on sense of what really matters.
 You never failed to make time for me — to support me, guide me, and advise me — even when your days were overflowing and filled with other things on your mind, especially in these last difficult months.
 This means more to me than I can say.
 I will miss your sharp humour, your positive spirit, and your always can-do attitude, not to mention your homemade treats at our unit meetings.

 It was a privilege to work alongside you day by day to promote the value of research and innovation and to remind others how essential it is for finding solutions to the many challenges that still lie beyond our reach.
 You could not have known then how deeply this mission would become part of your own story.
 Your words will stay with me: live your life now, do not wait.
-I will do my best to follow them, though I wish you were still here to remind us of it with that confident, reassuring tone of yours.
+I will do my best to follow them, though I wish you were still here to remind us of it from time to time.

 Farewell, Stephane!